guilhermepo2/blog/README.md

 - [ ] Kira from Midnight Journey - Character Design Process
 - [ ] Is Dark Souls a Really Difficult Game?
 - [ ] Are Handhelds Dying?
 Why?

+# Videos?

+I would like to have a channel on youtube where I talk about games and/or game design, a nice idea is to have a simple idea and talk about it on a 3 to 5 minute video.

+1. Choose a Game/Topic
+2. Research
+3. Write a Script
+4. Gather Video Material
+5. Record Voice
+6. Edit
+7. Post it.

 # Where to Write?